 Here are the words of Psalm 137 (NRSV):

-By the rivers of Babylon—asked us for songs,
+By the rivers of Babylon—and our tormentors asked for mirth, saying,

 there we sat down and there we wept